-The regenerative poultry system operates on the basis of production units.
-One regenerative poultry production unit occupies 1.5 acres and consists of one coop and two fenced-in paddocks planted with trees and woody perennials.
 The chickens roost in the coop and alternate grazing between the two paddocks.
-When one paddock has been cleared of its available forage, the farmer lets the chickens in the second paddock while it regenerates.
-Each production unit can accommodate flocks of 1,500 chickens, for a total of 4,500 broilers per growing season.
-Regenerative poultry farms may contain anywhere from one to eight production units.
+When one paddock has been cleared of its available forage, the farmer lets the chickens in the second paddock while the other regenerates.

 The regenerative poultry-centered ecosystem allows farmers to choose what tracks to pursue while providing the platform through which to aggregate and organize.

 For example, farmers who only want to grow cash crops can participate by: